egregors/passkey/README.md

 - **Session Management**: Manage user sessions securely.
 - **Middleware Support**: Middleware for authenticated routes.

-> [!WARNING]
-> Stable version is not released yet.
-The API and the lib are under development.

 > [!NOTE]
 > In general, this library is built on top of two open-source solutions:
 > * Golang WebAuthn Library – https://github.com/go-webauthn/webauthn